-9. The WAGR is strict on only including minimum 54-hole stroke play competitions.
+6. The WAGR is strict on only including minimum 54-hole stroke play competitions.
 Therefore it also ignores all 36-hole events.
 So if an amateur does well in say Final Qualifying for The Open or US Open Sectional Qualifying he doesn’t get rewarded by the WAGR for it.
 Amateur golf is varied and the SPWAR shows the necessary flexibility for such high profile competitions.
 Quickly looking through the player record of any member of the SPWAR’s Top 100 normally throws up a ‘short’ event entry where points have been earned.
-The WAGR’s approach has recently led to 36 hole events pairing up to try and circumvent this rule and achieve WAGR recognition.
+The WAGR’s approach has led to disparate 36 hole events pairing up to circumvent this rule and achieve WAGR recognition.

 For me, too many people are quoting and using the WAGR without understanding how flawed it really is.
 I am now increasingly ignoring the WAGR and just concentrating on the SPWAR.

 In their September 2018 Strategic Playbook The R&A stated they wish to ‘promote WAGR as the definitive world ranking in the amateur sport’.
 The January 2020 ‘Power Method’ update is a positive step forward in this regard but let’s be clear the WAGR is still a clear second best to the SPWAR.